 As as been mentioned, the White Pass & Yukon still has aspirations of extending its line back to Whitehorse.
 Its just a question of time and money and whether the custom would be sufficient to support this reopened section.
 The 43 miles of railway between Carcross and Whitehorse is largely in situ.
 However its not just a case of it waiting to be cleared of undergrowth, re-levelled, fresh ballast laid where necessary, and then be ready to use again.
 The railway company says a good bit of the track would need to be replaced and the trestles en route would need total rebuilding as no maintenance work has been done since 1982.
 Not only that there are at least five locations where the formation has been completely washed away.
 Its a big job if any restoration to Whitehorse does become desired.

 During the first half of 2020 there’s been the COVID-19 pandemic and lockdowns the world over – and this has affected the railway’s fortunes.
-The numerous cruise ships that normally visit Skagway are fully laid up with no prospect of being used again before 2021.
-The town’s hotels and businesses are having a difficult time and of course the White Pass & Yukon has had to scale back most of its operations – the line has been nigh on being fully suspended until 2021 because the entire Alaska cruise season has been cancelled.
+The numerous cruise ships that normally visit Skagway were fully laid up and the town’s hotels and businesses were having a difficult time.
+The White Pass & Yukon had to scale back most of its operations – it was almost fully suspended from mid 2020 to 2021 apart from a very limited number of excursions from Skagway to the White Pass summit which were operated until October 2021.
+For 2022 again it was a reduced service as far as the summit of the White Pass with further trips to Fraser, Bennett and a few to Carcross.

-Currently its running a very limited number of excursions from Skagway to the White Pass summit until October 21st.
-The longer trips beyond the White Pass summit to Fraser, Bennett and Carcross wont see any renewed traffic until sometime in 2021.
-Its a difficult time for the White Pass and Yukon as an enormous amount of money has been expidited in buying a fleet of four new high powered locomotives to supplement the route’s ageing diesel locomotives.
+The full service including local trips between Fraser, Bennett and Carcross will not recommence until the 2023 season.
+The past couple of years has been a difficult time for the White Pass and Yukon because of its almost total dependency on tourism and thus the many tourist ships that visit Skagway.
+An enormous amount of money has been expedited in buying a fleet of four new high powered locomotives to supplement the route’s ageing diesel locomotives.

 One of the new locomotives at Skagway in June 2020.
 Source: Twitter